 Did you know that when you ingest or are injected with prescription drugs, your body doesn’t necessarily use everything?
 Excess drugs are excreted as waste material.

-That’s good news for your body since pharmaceuticals can be very hard on your system, it’s not good news for the ecosystem since these drug residues work their way into our waterways and water processing plants.
+That’s good news for your body since pharmaceuticals can be very hard on your system, it’s not good news for the ecosystem since these residues work their way into our waterways and water processing plants.

 Things you need to know about municipal water